 The AMOC/AMHT estimates at 20°S, 25°S, 30°S, and 34.5°S (Figs. 3.22b-e) updated from Dong et al. (2021) were not significantly different from those in 2020.
 Meaningful positive AMHT trends exist at 25°S (0.004 ± 0.002 PW yr-1) and 34.5°S (0.004 ± 0.003 PW yr-1), while trends at 20°S and 30°S are statistically insignificant.
-The negative AMOC trends at 20°S and 30°S, and the positive AMOC trends at 25°S and 35°S are all statistically significant.
-This suggests that there is a long-term heat divergence between 30 and 25°S and heat convergence between 34.5 and 30°S and between 25 and 20°S. It is interesting that there is a possible northward propagation of the MHT anomalies in the South Atlantic.
+The negative AMOC trends at 20°S and 30°S, and the positive AMOC trends at 25°S and 35°S, are all statistically significant.
+This result suggests that there is a long-term heat divergence between 30° and 25°S and heat convergence between 34.5° and 30°S and between 25° and 20°S. There is a possible northward propagation of the MHT anomalies in the South Atlantic.
 For example, mainly positive anomalies in 2003–07, negative anomalies in 2008–12, and positive anomalies 2013–21 at 34.5°S are observed at the lower latitudes about one year later.

 In summary, AMOC and AMHT estimates based on moored and blended data continue to show highly variable transports across the Atlantic Ocean.
 No meaningful long-term trends exist in most of the estimates, indicating that the AMOC has remained in a relatively stable state over the observational period.
 It remains important to reconcile the AMOC and AMHT estimates based on the different methodologies used to compute them.
 This will help to improve the methodologies and reduce uncertainties in the estimates of oceanic transports.
-Sustained observations are necessary for detecting and understanding climate-relevant changes in the MOC.
+Sustained observations are necessary for detecting and understanding climate-relevant changes in the AMOC.

 Sidebar 3.2.
 IPCC AR6 Assessment of the role of the oceans in the carbon cycle—R. A. Feely, and R. Wanninkhof